 Another way to enhance your money is with smarter banking.
 SoFi can help with that.
-Open a bank account with direct deposit, and you’ll earn a top-notch 2.00% APY, and pay no account fees, so your money can grow faster.
+Open a bank account with direct deposit, and you’ll earn a competitive APY, and pay no account fees, so your money can grow faster.

 Is HSA or FSA better?